avinpy-255/email-s/README.md

 # Zliper
 **Multi-format File Compression App**

-Zlipper is a lightweight, high-performance file compression application built with Go and React.
+Zliper is a lightweight, high-performance file compression application built with Go and React.
 It supports multiple file types and compresses them efficiently into a single archive.
 Designed with containerization and cloud-native deployment in mind, Zlipper uses Docker and Minikube for local orchestration.

 ---